 It’s a shame there’s no microSD slot for adding to the limited on-board storage, but at least the microUSB charging port can be used with ‘On The Go’ USB cables which means you can attach a flash drive full of movies – it’s hardly neat, but offers a workaround.
 Similarly, you can also buy a compatible cable to provide an HDMI output should you want to hook the Nexus 7 up to an HDTV.

 If there’s any real disappointment, it’s the Nexus 7’s cameras.
 They produce acceptable photos and videos, but that’s all.
-(See also: The 25 best tablets of 2014: What's the best tablet in the UK right now?)
+(See also: The best tablets: What's the best tablet in the UK right now?)

 Nexus 7 (2013): Specs